ampproject/amphtml/spec/amp-html-format.md

 - `transition <property>` (also -vendorPrefix-transition)
 - `@keyframes name { from: {<property>: value} to {<property: value>} }` (also `@-vendorPrefix-keyframes`)

-`overflow` (and `overflow-y`, `overflow-x`) may not be styled as “auto” or “scroll”.
-No user defined element in an AMP document may have a scrollbar.

 #### Maximum size

 It is a validation error if the author stylesheet or inline styles together are larger than 75,000 bytes.